faberNovel/pericles/proxy/README.md

 # Pericles Proxy

-Proxy based on proxy configurations of Pericles database.
+Performant proxy based on proxy configurations of Pericles database.
 It records raw reports requiring further inspection.

+Pericles comes with its own proxy, integrated in the Rails application.
+However this stack is not suited for handling concurrent slow clients.
+That's why we wrote a specific proxy written in Elixir.

 ## Installation